Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Not many brands can compete with Sony projectors, including BenQ, Acer, and Viewsonic.
 Yet, newer Sony projectors offer leading image processing and optics, providing impressive brightness and true HDR performance when viewing HDR-compatible content.
 Newer models also offer easier options for connecting with your laptop, smart TV, external speakers, and other input-output devices.
 Compared to older digital projectors, newer Sony models also have higher refresh rates and reduced input lag, nearly eliminating motion blur and choppiness.

-Sony’s newest X1 chip for home projectors supports native 4k resolution, still relatively rare in the home theater projector market.
+Sony’s newest X1 chip for home projectors supports native 4k resolution, which is still relatively rare in the home theater projector market.
 In addition, Sony has added more affordable laser projectors that promise a long service life and cooler, quieter operation.

 If you’ve been wanting to upgrade your home theater setup to provide a more cinematic experience when showing movies, a home projector can now offer enough picture quality to satisfy cinephiles.

 Alternatively, you might be looking for a new projector to make business presentations or display lecture notes, infographics, and more.
 In that case, Sony’s range of educational and business projectors offers some compelling choices.
+To view one of these options, read our Sony VW285ES review.

 Most schools and businesses assume a 3 to 5-year lifetime for a conventional lamp model installation projector.
-A laser model may last longer, and portable projectors may wear out sooner depending on use and environmental conditions.
+A laser model may last longer, and portable projectors may wear out sooner, depending on use and environmental conditions.

 Some projector components tend to need replacement more often than others.
 The high-pressure mercury lamps that Sony uses on its lamp-based projectors are rated for around 2,000 hours.
 Air filters may need changing at similar intervals on these models.
 Laser and LED projector diodes may last approximately 20,000 hours.